netzgestaltung/OTPencryptedAjax/README.md

 Please don't use it with a short secret PIN.

 A small keyspace is still a problem:
-Unless you have a very long secret PIN (more than 20 digits), which makes it a hassle to calculate the one-time-PIN from, the AES encryption can easily be broken with a brute-force attack.
+Unless you have a very long secret PIN (more than 100 digits), which makes it a hassle to calculate the one-time-PIN from, the AES encryption can easily be broken with a brute-force attack.
 It took me 0.2 seconds to find the key for a 8-digit PIN.
-Please write me, if you have any ideas.
+The digit sum is a very bad hash function, because it reduces the keyspace drastically.
+Please write me, if you have any ideas how to solve that problem.
-I just added the perl-script "calculate-OTP.pl", which can be used to calculate really long one-time-PINs.
-Since I don't use any BigInt library yet, one-time-PINs are currently limited in length (<20 digits).
+I included the perl-script "calculate-OTP.pl", which can be used to calculate with really long PINs.
+I am now using libmath-random-isaac, which makes it possible to use even PINs with more than 1000 digits.
+The one-time PIN still won't have more than 4 digits though.

 Document verification to prevent injections